 “How can that be?”

 “Well first, I do everything that I can to avoid them.
 And then I’m too busy being a bird to be afraid.”

 “Tell me more about that.”

 “If I let a hawk scare me, then that fear would make me weaker.
-And that would make it easier for a hawk to catch me.”
+And so that fear would make it easier for a hawk to catch me.”

 “So birds ignore fear?”